BYODKM/small-web/README.md

 ## TL;DR

-This is yet another front-end bootstrap.
+This is yet another static site generator.

 ## Stacks